matthewknight/visaEstimateEmailer/README.md

 # visaEstimateEmailer
-Script to email the current US Embassy wait time using Sendgrid
+Python script to email the user of the current US Embassy wait time using Sendgrid

 Currently placed on a Raspberry Pi Zero W with a daily Cronjob